Living & Working On or Off Campus

 The compensation you receive for your work as a Resident Assistant is considered taxable income by the Internal Revenue Service and must be reported on your federal income tax return, if you file one.
-The $3,358 paid to you directly through student payroll will be reported on your Swarthmore College W-2 wage statement form.
-The $4,580 credited directly to your College bill is not reported on your W-2, and must be accounted for separately on your federal income tax return.
+The amount paid to you directly through student payroll will be reported on your annual Swarthmore College W-2 wage statement form.

 - Working a campus job

 Many students work a campus job, and typically these jobs are advertised and filled at the beginning of the semester.
 A variety of campus jobs are posted on Swarthmore's online student employment website, as well as at the annual job fair.
 For the 2020-21 academic year, this will be virtual.

 - Summer earnings expectations